 Federal Work-Study (FWS)

-Federal Work-Study is a need-based federal financial aid program.
-Only students who demonstrate financial need based on the information submitted on their Free Application for Federal Student Aid (FAFSA) are eligible to be awarded funding through the FWS program.
+Federal work-study is a need-based federal financial aid program.
+Only students who demonstrate financial need based on the information submitted on their annual Free Application for Federal Student Aid (FAFSA) are eligible to be awarded funding through the FWS program.

 Federal work study jobs are available for Lewis & Clark law students, but generally not until they have completed their first year of law school.
 These jobs are posted at Career Services and are available on a competitive basis through an interview selection process.
 You may work a maximum of 40 hours per week during the summer and up to 20 hours per week during the academic year.

 You are responsible for tracking the gross amount earned, to ensure you don’t exceed the amount awarded.
-Your employer will be billed for the entire amount of any wages that exceed your FWS award.
+This is important, because your FWS agency partner employer will be billed for the entire amount of any wages that exceed your FWS award.